mike1234-pixel/fcc-information-security-project-two/README.md

 [![Run on Repl.it](https://repl.it/@MichaelTandy/Anonymous-Message-Board)](https://repl.it/@MichaelTandy/Anonymous-Message-Board)

-Project Anonymous Message Board
+# Project Anonymous Message Board

 ## User Stories

-Users can add new boards, threads on boards and replies to threads.
+- Users can add new boards, threads on boards and replies to threads.

-Users can set passwords to delete comments.
+- Users can set passwords to delete comments.

 ## Packages Used

-This project is a reddit clone using Node.js, express, mongoose and mongodb on the backend, and jQuery and Material Design Bootstrap on the frontend.
+This project is a reddit clone using _Node.js, express, mongoose_ and _mongodb_ on the backend, and _jQuery_ and _Material Design Bootstrap_ on the frontend.

-The shortid package is used to generate random ids for db entries.
+The _shortid_ package is used to generate random ids for db entries.

-For more information security purposes helmet.js does the following:
+For security purposes _helmet.js_ does the following:

 - allows site to be only loaded in an iFrame on its own pages.

 - No DNS prefetching.

-- allows site to only send the referrer its your own pages.
+- allows site to only send the referrer to its own pages.

-The project contains functional tests using Chai/Mocha.
+The project contains functional tests using _Chai/Mocha_.

 SET NODE_ENV to `test` without quotes when ready to write tests and DB to your databases connection string (in .env)